benschac/rc-ii/README.md

   - get atul's image and reduce quality / size to 100 x 100 pixels.
   - render every commit character in the commit.csv file as a string for each pixel in the image.
   - take the average of each pixel rgb value and map it to a color. either white or blue.

+Write an end state (many different possibilities) that I want from rc